Aylur/gnome-shell-extension-floating-panel/README.md

 ---

-You should delete this stylesheet.css when you write your theme.
-Anything written here will overwrite any theme applied through gnome-tweaks.
+You should delete stylesheet.css when you write your theme.
+Anything written there will overwrite any theme applied through gnome-tweaks.

 ### IMPORTANT!
 Make sure the nonfloating and the floating styles both have the same allocated space, becuase it can and will crash your shell if they don't.